 Your subscription can be handled in two ways.
 If you don’t yet know what you like, you can ask the sommeliers at Wine.com to introduce you to regional classic styles, because maybe you like Australian or Chilean Cabernet Sauvignon but you just don’t know it yet.

 You can also be very specific about what you know you like.
 For example, if you like cool-climate Cab flavor profiles like bell pepper, asparagus, or other vegetal flavors; medium-climate Cab profiles like mint, black pepper, or eucalyptus; or a jammy hot-climate profile.
 Maybe you love grippy tannins and a big oak profile?
 They can do that, too.Next Club

-For You Save $100 on your first 6-bottle case, just $39.99.
+For You Save $100 on your first 6-bottle case, just $49.99.
 Shipping included.
-Voucher code is already entered.
+Then save another $20 on your second order.
 Click for This Deal.

-Exclusive Deal For You Save $100 on your first 12-bottle case, just $69.99 — shipping included.
+Exclusive Deal For You Save $100 on your first 12-bottle case, just $79.99 — shipping included.
+Then save another $20 on your second order.
 Click for This Deal.

 Not exactly a typical wine subscription, you make a monthly deposit of $40 to Nakedwines.com which can be used to purchase wine whenever you choose.
 A minimum order of six bottles is required.
 You pick all of your own wines from hundreds of bottles in their inventory.

 On October 15, 2021 there were more than 50 different Cabernet Sauvignon wines available from American regions like Napa Valley, Sonoma Valley, and Mendocino as well as other countries like Chile, Australia, and France.